 In its heyday, Lotus 1-2-3 was fast.
 It ran on IBM PCs and it pushed their limits.
 If you knew how to use Visicalc, you could move to 1-2-3 pretty easily, and the PCs were quicker than the 8-bit Apples that ran Visicalc.
 Aside from being a spreadsheet, it had built in graphing, and you could use it as a rudimentary database.
 There wasn’t much that Excel did that 1-2-3 didn’t, but 1-2-3 was doing it before Windows existed.

 In the 1980s, 1-2-3 was the reason a lot of people bought IBM-compatible PCs.
-They’d go buy whatever no-name clone was on sale at the nearest store, then they’d pay a few hundred dollars for a copy of 1-2-3.
+They’d go buy the cheapest clone they could find, like a Leading Edge Model D or something similar, then they’d pay a few hundred dollars for a copy of 1-2-3.
 Or they’d buy the PC and pirate 1-2-3.

 In those early days, Lotus drove the industry.
 When 640K of memory was no longer enough, Lotus helped invent a workaround that allowed PCs to use more.
-Microsoft called it “expanded memory” but most of the industry called it LIM, for Lotus-Intel-Microsoft, the three companies who collaborated on it.
+Microsoft called it expanded memory or EMS, but most of the industry called it LIM, for Lotus-Intel-Microsoft, the three companies who collaborated on it.
 A lot of DOS games used it too, but originally it existed to give Lotus 1-2-3 more memory so it could crunch bigger spreadsheets.

 Lotus made a lot of products, but 1-2-3 was its biggest product in the early days.
 When someone said they knew “Lotus,” they were referring to 1-2-3.